Title and Description:

 Will there be opportunities for the public to comment on the work product to be peer reviewed? yes

 How and when?
 Initial peer review: There was a 45 day public comment period that opened December 27, 2013 and closed March 13, 2014.
 Additionally, there was a public meeting/webinar held in Silver Spring, Maryland on January 14, 2014.
-Second and third peer reviews: There will be a second public comment period held subsequent to the second and third peer reviews (i.e., one additional public comment period to cover these two additional peer reviews).
+Second and third peer review: There was a second 30-day public comment period held subsequent to both peer reviews (July

 Primary disciplines or expertise needed in the review:Initial peer review: Reviewers had expertise in acoustics, acoustics in the marine environment, acoustic ecology, behavior, and marine mammal hearing.
 Second peer review: marine mammal hearing and/or noise-induced hearing loss.
 Third peer review: Sound propagation and physical and operational source characteristics for impulsive sound sources (i.e., high explosives, seismic airguns, and impact pile drivers).